The Practice (PCK) of Teaching Technologies (9890.2)

 Work placement, internships or practicums

-This unit encourages students' practical development of key pedagogical and attitudinal skills essential for teaching within the 21st-century classroom.
+This unit encourages Pre-Service teachers' practical development of key pedagogical and attitudinal skills essential for teaching within the 21st-century classroom.
 This unit supports students to develop key pedagogical knowledge, content knowledge and knowledge of students and how they learn in relation to the Australian Curriculum: Technologies.
 Furthermore, students will practise and develop important technical skills to prepare them for future work within the education profession.
 Additionally, this unit will explore essential learning theories specific to the teaching of the Australian Curriculum: Technologies.
 These theories, including Design Thinking and TPACK, will underpin students' developing pedagogical approaches to instructing Design Technologies and Digital Technologies.

 Provision of information to the group